gideonsngo/DevOpsProjects/MERN Stack/107 - Frontend Creation.md

 Run the command ```npx create-react-app client``` in the Todo directory:
 ![image](https://github.com/gideonsngo/DevOpsTraining/assets/74353147/cf74e640-afa9-4e53-be2b-8024be0db4e3)

 This will run the installer and create a new folder in the directory called ```client``` where the react code will be added.
+**NB** If the installation gets stuck it could be as a result of the resources on the t2 micro.
+Upgrade to t2 small and continue installation.
 ![image](https://github.com/gideonsngo/DevOpsTraining/assets/74353147/8f95fb72-97d6-40d5-9ce8-4ca0cccc0639)

 ## Running a React App